d-rideout/MeleeWizard/doc/manual.md

 DX = adjDX + @dxmod + @dxinj

 I think it also makes sense to change the &act API to take an array which is true if that char is acting.
 So the array index is the char index.
+No, I decided to do it the old way.
+Note that it is often called with a single character, for pole and second bow attacks.
+(6sep021)